View allNext

 Are online property valuation tools accurate for insurance purposes?

-Online property valuations can give you a general idea, but they might not accurately reflect your property's rebuild costs.
-For insurance purposes, it’s always a good idea to use an insurer’s rebuild cost calculator or consult a professional valuer.
+Online property valuation tools are not accurate enough for insurance purposes on their own.
+They give a general indication of market value, but they may not accurately reflect your home’s rebuild cost.
+For insurance, use an insurer’s rebuild cost calculator or consult a professional valuer.

-What information do I need to get an insurance quote for a property I'm interested in?
+What information do I need to get an insurance quote for a property?

-You'll typically need the property address, details about its construction, age, size, and any special features.
-Information on past claims and natural hazard risks can also be helpful.
+To get a house insurance quote you’ll typically need the property address, details about the construction (materials, age, size), any special features, plus information on past claims and natural hazard risks.
 Be sure to check how your data is being used and stored in line with privacy regulations.

 How can I compare house insurance policies easily?